ethanabrooks/dissertation/introduction.typ

 that accumulates representations of the agent's observations in a product of Gaussian factors.

-The aggregated representation, which we call _memory_ or _context_, acts as a kind of belief state.
-Its modification, through the assimilation of new experiences, acts as a form of learning which occurs in the inner loop during meta-learning.
-This modification of the context representation in the service of a learned update rule is what we call _in-context learning_.
+We call this aggregated representation _memory_ or _context_.
+In many settings, one observes a rapid increase in performance as new experiences accumulate in the context of a neural architecture.
+This increase in performance is what we call _in-context learning_.

-Importantly, not all in-context learning literature uses the inner/outer-loop meta-learning formulation.
-Famously, GPT-3 #cite(<brown2020language>) demonstrated that a large language model <LLM> developed the ability to in-context learn as an emergent consequence of large-scale training.
-Another interesting example of in-context learning outside of meta-learning is Algorithm Distillation #cite(<laskin2022context>), which demonstrates that a transformer trained on offline RL data can distill and reproduce improvement operators from the algorithms that generated the data.
+In the context of meta-learning, in-context learning corresponds to the inner-loop, which rapidly adapts the learner to a specific task.
+However, not all in-context learning uses the inner/outer-loop meta-learning formulation.
+Famously, GPT-3 #cite(<brown2020language>)
+demonstrated that a large language model <LLM> developed the ability to learn in-context as an emergent consequence of large-scale training.
+Another interesting example of in-context learning outside of meta-learning is Algorithm Distillation #cite(<laskin2022context>), which demonstrates that a transformer trained on offline RL data can distill and reproduce improvement operators from the algorithm that generated the data.

 == Meta Reinforcement Learning
 Meta reinforcement learning (meta-RL) is a subdiscipline of meta-learning which